keitasuzu/vb_meta/README.md

 # vb_meta

-import fuction of meta-analysis fMRI data to VBMEG's actfile
+Import fuction of meta-analysis fMRI data to VBMEG's actfile.
+"vb_job_fmri_meta.m" function is compatible with "vb_job_fmri.m" of VBMEG.
+Please refer to https://vbmeg.atr.jp for details.